andreip20/hack_final_smarthack/README.md

 # Smarthack Hackaton 2023

+My team (TicTechBoom) has won the 2nd place at this hackaton, making us very proud.
+Here are the details:

 Together with 3 other team members, I've developed an Android application which uses an AI chatbot in order to track three main skills which we chose, as a team, such that the user can interact with the chatbot in a natural manner, and all the processing is done 'behind the scenes'.